menandmice/micetro_docs/guides/user-manual/access_control.rst

 New Objects
 -----------

-When a User creates a new object in the Men & Mice Suite, the object is afforded a certain default access based on the initial access settings for the object type.
+When a User creates a new object in the Men&Mice Suite, the object is afforded a certain default access based on the initial access settings for the object type.
 To define initial access settings for different object types, do the following:

 1. From the menu bar, select Tools, Initial Access For.